-- Only Boats fitted with Reinforced Cockpits and with an engine capacity of 5,000cc and above are permitted to use wings. - Only single or dual plane wings are permitted. - The wing is to be mounted to the engine or the engine bearers. - The wing including the side fins/spill plates should be a maximum of 450mm higher than the highest point of the Boat and must not extend beyond the extremities of the hull at the mounting point. - The suitability and adequacy of the wing is the responsibility of the Boat Owner, who should be satisfied that it is competently designed, manufactured and fitted so as to remain fixed and operational at high speeds.
+- Only Boats fitted with Reinforced Cockpits and with an engine capacity of 5,000cc and above, or a Reinforced Cockpit boat with a forced induction engine of any capacity are permitted to use wings. - Only single or dual plane wings are permitted. - The wing is to be mounted to the engine or the engine bearers. - The wing including the side fins/spill plates should be a maximum of 450mm higher than the highest point of the Boat and must not extend beyond the extremities of the hull. - The suitability and adequacy of the wing is the responsibility of the Boat Owner, who should be satisfied that it is competently designed, manufactured and fitted so as to remain fixed and operational at high speeds.